anwnwn/cg/README.md

 ```

 #### Wheeler graph
 To run the wheeler graph benchmarking, graphviz must first be installed.
 The link with instructions to do so is: https://graphviz.readthedocs.io/en/latest/manual.html

+It may also be necessary to clone the Wheeler_Graph_Toolkit Repository to your local machine.

 - DMPK, write results to wheeler_output.txt:
 ```